paya5am/Realtime-Multiplayer-Game-Networking-Engine/readme.md

 ### 2. Run Clients

-Open one or more terminals and start clients:
+Open one or more terminals and start clients: ( ensure server ip address is present in config.py file )

 ```
 python client.py